ronin4a/casinoworld/readme.md

 * add comparison functions for PokerHand (to figure out who the winner is)
 * assess # of players, deal hands, check a winner

+GENERAL CONSIDERATIONS
+* security issues; chaos monkey this so no cheating can occur

 # FUTURE THOUGHTS

 * craps